ibdgc/idhub/docs/for-users/database-schema-overview.md

 Understanding the relationships between these tables is key to making sense of the data.

-### Finding All Samples for a Subject
+### Finding All Data for a Subject

-You can find all the different types of samples for a single subject by using their `global_subject_id`.
+You can find all the different types of data for a single subject by using their `global_subject_id`.

 1. Start with a `global_subject_id` from the `subjects` table.
-2. Use that GSID to search in the `dna` table to find all their DNA samples.
+2. Use that GSID to search in the `genotype` table to find all their genotype records.
-3. Use that same GSID to search in the `rna` table to find all their RNA samples.
+3. Use that same GSID to search in the `sequence` table to find all their sequencing records.
-4.  ...and so on for all other sample tables.
+4.  ...and so on for all other data tables.

 This subject-centric design ensures that all data related to an individual can be easily aggregated and analyzed, even if it comes from different sources at different times.